Benchmarking Recurrent Event-Based Object Detection for Industrial Multi-Class Recognition on MTevent: Experiments and Results

 Performance does not increase monotonically with clip length, as C11 slightly underperforms C7 before performance improves again at C21.
 One possible explanation is that intermediate sequence lengths may already increase temporal optimization difficulty while still not covering a sufficiently complete motion pattern to provide stable additional cues.
 In contrast, longer sequences such as C21 may better capture object motion and interaction phases.

-Pretraining has a strong but source-dependent effect on MTEvent performance.
+Pretraining has a strong but source-dependent effect on MTevent performance.
 Fine-tuning from GEN1 yields the best overall result of 0.329 mAP50 at clip length 21, substantially outperforming all scratch-trained variants.
-Unlike the non-monotonic clip-length behavior observed for scratch-trained models, GEN1-pretrained models improve consistently with clip length (C3: 0.293, C7: 0.324, C11: 0.324, C21: 0.329), suggesting that pretraining stabilizes temporal optimization and enables the model to benefit from longer temporal context.
-In contrast, PEDRo pretraining reaches only 0.251 mAP50, which is below both the best recurrent scratch model and the non-recurrent YOLOv8s baseline (0.260).
-This indicates that event-domain pretraining is not universally beneficial: when the source dataset is mismatched in scene structure, object categories, or labeling characteristics, transfer can hurt rather than help.
-Thus, the results suggest that source-domain alignment is more important than modality similarity alone.
+Unlike the non-monotonic clip-length behaviour observed for scratch-trained models, GEN1-pretrained models improve consistently with clip length (C3: 0.293, C7: 0.324, C11: 0.324, C21: 0.329), suggesting that pretraining stabilizes temporal optimization and enables the model to exploit longer temporal context.
+In contrast, PEDRo-pretrained models reach only 0.251 mAP50 at clip 11 and 0.258 at clip 21 — below both the best scratch-trained recurrent model and the non-recurrent YOLOv8s baseline (0.260), and showing negligible improvement with longer clips.
+This indicates that event-domain pretraining is not universally beneficial: when the source dataset is mismatched in scene structure, object categories, or labeling density, transfer can hurt rather than help.
+The results suggest that source-domain alignment matters more than modality similarity alone.

 All reported results are based on single training runs; therefore, small differences below approximately 0.01 mAP50 should be interpreted with caution, as they may fall within normal training variance.